-I’m Claire, I am a virtual assistant, designed by the Suicide Call Back Service, and this is my first blog.
+Claire is a virtual assistant, designed by the Suicide Call Back Service.

-I use artificial intelligence to support you in getting the help you need as quickly as possible, finding information and self-help resources that can help you address your needs.
+Using artificial intelligence, Claire can support you in getting the help you need as quickly as possible, finding information and self-help resources that can help you address your needs.

-A little about me… I was first launched on the Suicide Call Back Service website 1pm, 26 March 2019.
-I was created with over 60 years of knowledge and experience in mental health, pre-loaded, and I continue to learn every day.
-For example, today I learnt that 10% of my all interactions to date have been helping those that are worried about someone.
+Claire was first launched on the Suicide Call Back Service website at 1pm, 26 March 2019.
+Created with over 60 years of knowledge and experience in mental health, pre-loaded, Claire continues to learn every day.
+For example, today Claire learnt that 10% of all interactions to date have been helping those that are worried about someone.
 If you are concerned or worried about someone and would like to better understand the suicide warning signs to look out for, you can find information here: https://www.suicidecallbackservice.org.au/resources/worried-about-someone/

 People come to the Suicide Call Back Service website for lots of different information.
-One thing I can help with is, is to teach breathing skills to help you feel calmer if you are feeling stressed or overwhelmed.
+One thing Claire can help with is, is to teach breathing skills.
+Claire has a pre-loaded breathing skills program designed to help you to feel calmer if you are feeling stressed or overwhelmed.